theNewDynamic/tnd-content-generator/README.md

 We use [Mockaroo](https://www.mockaroo.com/projects/30833) to generate the data files.

-### We use Hugo to browser the data files and create markdown files accordingly.
+We use Hugo to browse the data files and create markdown files accordingly.

+## Setup

+1. Clone/Download
+2. `$ hugo`
+3. Navigate to `/generated_content` to see freshly generated markdown files.
 ## Collections

 Available collections